brenapp/vexbot/README.md

   </p>
 </div>

+# NOT FOR DEPLOYMENT/RELEASE - SEE /MASTER/ BRANCH FOR STABLE

-> ### Vexbot Public Release
+> ### Vexbot 2.0 Upgrade Branch

 > `vexbot` is now available on any discord server!
-For more information, and to add it to your server, go to https://vexbot.bren.app
+For more information, and to add it to your server, go to https://vexbot.bren.app.
+See active source code in branch /master/.

 `vexbot` is a discord bot for vex robotics discord servers.